grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

 - **Organize components during disassembly.** As you remove each subassembly from the device, place the subassembly (and all accompanying screws) away from the work area to prevent damage to the device or to the subassembly.

-- **Do not proceed if the battery is damaged.** If battery damage (e.g., leaking, expansion, folds or other) is discovered during device repair or if the battery is impacted or damaged during replacement, DO NOT proceed.
-Refer to the [Actions to take in case of a Thermal Event](#actions-to-take-in-a-thermal-event) section or contact Microsoft directly for proper device disposition.
+- **Do not proceed if the battery is damaged.** If battery damage (for example, leaking, expansion, folds, or other) is discovered during device repair or if the battery is impacted or damaged during replacement, DO NOT proceed.
+Refer to the [Actions to take if there is a Thermal Event](#actions-to-take-in-a-thermal-event) section or contact Microsoft directly for proper device disposition.

 - **Use genuine AC power supply.** Always select and use a genuine AC power supply and AC power cord for your Microsoft device.
 A genuine Microsoft power supply unit is provided with every device.
 Failure to take the following steps during device repair or component replacement can result in serious personal injury or death from electric shock or in damage to your device.

 - **Use standard power outlet.** Use only AC power provided by a standard (mains) wall outlet.
-Do not use non-standard power sources, such as generators or inverters, even if the voltage and frequency appear acceptable.
+Do not use nonstandard power sources, such as generators or inverters, even if the voltage and frequency appear acceptable.

 - **Proper disposal** Do not dispose of your old device in a household garbage can or recycling bin.
 Refer to the [Environmental compliance requirements](surface-environmental-compliance.md) for electronic waste management guidelines.